nextgis/docs_ngweb/source/services.rst

    WMS service tab of Create resource dialog

+After the resource is created, on its page you'll find three URLs:

+WMS service
+:term:`WMTS` service (KVP)
+:term:`WMTS` service (REST)

-After the resource is created, you will see a message with the WMS service URL which you can use in other software, e.g. :program:`NextGIS QGIS` or :program:`JOSM`.
+You can use these URS to access the data in other software, e.g. :program:`NextGIS QGIS` or :program:`JOSM`.

 Then you need to `set access permissions for the WMS service <https://docs.nextgis.com/docs_ngcom/source/permissions.html#ngcom-permissions-auth-wms>`_.